 Please maintaining social distancing and remember to wear a face covering unless you are exempt.

 Our offices and reception

-  Our receptions remain open at High Wycombe and at Uxbridge.
-However, students will not be permitted to enter the main body of the offices to visit staff, as would previously have been the case.
-Wherever possible we are asking students to help us limit contact points and reduce queues at our reception desks.
-So where you know the staff member you wish to speak to you are encouraged to them by email or over the phone in the first instance to discuss your query and any possible face-to-face meetings.
+Our receptions will be closed in both High Wycombe and at Uxbridge.
+However, students are still able to get in touch with us via email and social media.
+Where you know the staff member you wish to speak to you are encouraged to contact them by email directly.
 If you are unsure who you need to speak to you can also email firstname.lastname@example.org.

-  Student Rep meetings will also be moving online and will again be conducted through Microsoft Teams.
-A member of Union or University staff will send student reps a calendar invite that will include a link to the meeting, enabling them to join and effectively, share any course-based feedback they may have.
+Student rep meetings will also continue to be held online and will again be conducted through Microsoft Teams.
+A member of Union or University staff will send student reps a calendar invite that will include a link to the meeting, enabling them to join and effectively, to share any course-based feedback they may have.
 This will also be the mode of delivery to complete things such as student rep training, ‘virtual coffee sessions’ with a Head of Academic Department and the ‘meet the rep team’ sessions.

-  Regular updates on this situation will be posted on the Union website, social media and via detailed e-shots to help ensure effective communication is in place during this period.
+Regular updates on this situation will be posted on the Union website, social media and via detailed emails to help ensure effective communication is in place during this period.